qiang-yi/GEOG476/lecture/lec1_preparation.md

 **A large monitor or multiple monitors**
 Although not a hard requirement, a large monitor or multiple monitors can make web development easier.
 The more monitor real estate you have, the more windows and control panels you can open at the same time.
 In web development, you need to often shift between a text editor for programming and a browser for testing.
 It would be good to have a monitor to open all windows of the tools.

+**A mouse**
+Web development is not only typing code.
+You need to do lots of copying and pasting, dragging files to different folders, right-clicking on folders and items, which may not be convenient to do in the touchpad in a laptop.
+If you work in your laptop, I recommend you to bring a mouse to class or you can borrow one from the lab computer.
+But please remember to plug it back after the class.

 **Mobile devices**
 Remember that some people may use mobile devices (e.g. smart phone, ipad, tablet) to visit your website.
 Having a mobile device can be useful for testing the appearance and performance of your site on a mobile browser.
 It would be great if you already have a smartphone or tablet.
 If you don't, you may ask your fiends if you spend a few minutes to look at your site on theirs.